Editor's Note: This article was updated on April 19, 2024 to reflect new information and data.

 - Have you been made to feel welcome and part of the team?

-Development is an ongoing process, and it's one of the most highly valued processes by employees.
-Learning new skills and building on current strengths is one of the most rewarding elements of a person's work day.
+One process valued highly by workers is employee development.
+Learning new skills and building on the strengths of existing employees is one of the most rewarding elements of a person's work day.
 Staff can use what they've learned in their home life, hobbies or future career.

 This might be why training is valued so highly.
 It's not just an investment in their tenure at a company but a personal investment that can benefit them in other ways.
 When staff feel like coming to work helps them improve on a personal level, there's a good chance you're delivering an excellent employee experience.